|

 nudges a village on the horizon, neither horse has

-a fixed form.
 The prince of objects is breaking mirrors.